se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 - install and use the Game on devices you own or control;
 - make personal backup copies for your own use;
 - reverse engineer, decompile, disassemble, analyze and modify the Game to the extent permitted by applicable law **and** for interoperability, modding and educational purposes;
-- share **unmodified** copies of the Game **free of charge** with other individuals, provided that you include this EULA and do not hold us responsible for any issues arising from such sharing.
+- share **unmodified** copies of the Game **free of charge** with other individuals, provided that you include this EULA, do not hold us responsible for any issues arising from such sharing, and only where this is not prohibited by applicable law or the terms of the relevant Distribution Channel.
-- distribute or resell the Game commercially **as an unofficial build**, provided that you (i) clearly and prominently state that your distribution is **unofficial and not endorsed** by us, (ii) do **not** use our trademarks, logos or branding beyond nominative fair use, (iii) include this EULA and all third-party notices, and (iv) do not modify or bundle the Game with malware, adware, or telemetry.
+- distribute or resell the Game commercially **as an unofficial build**, provided that you (i) clearly and prominently state that your distribution is **unofficial and not endorsed** by us, (ii) do **not** use our trademarks, logos or branding beyond nominative fair use, (iii) include this EULA and all third-party notices, (iv) do not modify or bundle the Game with malware, adware, or telemetry, and (v) only where this is not prohibited by applicable law or the terms of the relevant Distribution Channel.

 You must **not**: